MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/microsoft-store.md

 # Progressive Web Apps in the Microsoft Store

-When you publish your Progressive Web App (PWA) to the [Microsoft Store](https://developer.microsoft.com/en-us/store), your potential app audience expands to the entire Windows 10 install base of 600 million active monthly users!
+When you publish your Progressive Web App (PWA) to the [Microsoft Store](https://developer.microsoft.com/en-us/store), your potential app audience expands to the entire Windows 10 install base of nearly 700 million active monthly users!

 PWAs in the Microsoft Store enjoy a number of advantages: